jeremyrdavis/j4k-workshop/WORKSHOP-LOCAL.md

 Once you're happy with the message, and your test are passing you can commit your code.
 Of course the tests aren't going to pass no that we've changed the message

-### Some More Testing
+##### Some More Testing

-You can run the test again without stopping Quarkus.
+You cn run the test again without stopping Quarkus.
 The tests use a different port so you can keep Quarkus runing in dev mode and run tests at the same time so we can fail our test while the app is running

-#### Parameterize the Greeting Message
+#### Configuration and Parameterizing the Greeting Message

 Let's parameterize the message by moving it into the application.properties file found in src/main/resources by adding the following: